oprokhorov/api-examples/C#/README.md

    dotnet run .\SendAlert.csproj
    ```
 3. Check the console output for the response from the alert creation API call to confirm the alert was sent successfully.

-## License

-This example is provided for educational purposes.
-Ensure you comply with DeskAlerts' terms of use and licensing.